We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

-Remember when almost every game had a two-player option?
+Remember when almost every game had a local two-player option?
 You could join in on a friend’s adventure in Secrets of Mana, Pocky & Rocky, Streets of Rage, and much more.

-The real question is: why did the big names in gaming give up on couch co-op?
+Why did the big names in gaming give up on couch co-op?
 The following reasons might have something to do with it.

 1. Couch Co-Op Games Take Too Much Effort and Money to Make

-In the past, games needed couch co-op because there wasn’t the technology to create online multiplayer games.
-Now that developers have a choice of either/or, they’ll almost always go with online multiplayer.
+In the past, games needed couch co-op modes because we didn’t have the technology to create online multiplayer games, especially on gaming consoles.
+Now that developers have a choice, they’ll almost always go with online multiplayer.

 2. Online Multiplayer Is More Convenient

-Maybe the AAA industry isn’t the only party at fault—gamers are also partially responsible for the disappearance of couch co-op.
+Maybe the AAA industry isn’t the only party at fault—gamers are also responsible for the disappearance of couch co-op.

 When your friends are busy, it’s easy to turn on a game, go online, and team up with a group of strangers.
 This makes gamers more likely to purchase an online multiplayer game, rather than a game that’s only couch co-op.

-While I can definitely foresee more indie couch co-op games hitting the market, I just can’t see AAA developers incorporating it into new games.
+While I can definitely foresee more indie couch co-op games hitting the market, I just can’t see most AAA developers caring enough to incorporate it into new games.

 We can only hope that indie developers can keep this beloved genre alive.